vivaria/edisonrul.ing/docs/source/cards/d/dice-try.md

 ### Card Rulings

-●Dice Try! can't be chained to the Ignition effects of Continuous Spell or Trap Cards.
+*   Dice Try! can't be chained to the Ignition effects of Continuous Spell or Trap Cards.